nilern/kauno/design.md

 `typeArgs` only exist to make functions usable as methods of multimethods with type parameters; clearly it is not really useful to specify that a function takes type arguments that must be equal to given types and are not even bound to any variable in the value parameters or body.

+### InstantiateTemplatedFunction

+Assuming that the parameter and argument signature arities (numbers of type and value parameters/arguments)
+match:

+1. Extend the environment of the functions definition site with the universal variables bound to unification variables.
+2. Symbolically evaluate (i.e. don't compute sizes etc.) the function signature (type parameters and value parameter types) in that environment.
+3. Unify the resulting symbolic types with the call signature.
+If unification fails, signal an error.
+4. Extract the unification variable values.
+If a unification variable was left undefined (e.g. not mentioned in the function signature), signal an error.
+5. Rebind the universals to the extracted unification variable values.
+6. Evaluate the `fn` expression in that environment and return the result.

 ## Types